mssola/programs/README.md

 ## Programs

-This repository contains a set of random programs that I have been written with the sole purpose of learning.
+This repository contains a set of random programs that I have written with the sole purpose of learning.
 I have created a subdirectory for each main area.
 This way, we have: